How to Replace Your Nashville Lawn with a Wildflower Meadow (And Why You Might Want To)

 Showy Goldenrod (Solidago speciosa)

-Canada Goldenrod (Solidago canadensis) – can spread
+Canada Goldenrod (Solidago canadensis) — can spread aggressively

 New England Aster (Symphyotrichum novae-angliae)